Generative modeling through internal high-dimensional chaotic activity: Results

 Lastly in Fig.~\ref{fig: receptive fields}, we show the receptive fields of hidden neurons of the 2-layer Restricted model trained on MNIST.
 Specifically, we plot for some indices $a \in [1, \, N_h]$ the weights $\{ W_{ia} + A_{ia} \}_{i=1,\,...,\,N_v}$ connecting the hidden unit $h_a$ to the visible layer $\bm{v}$.
-After training, about half of the hidden neurons have spatially structured receptive fields, as is typically the case in trained RBMs \cite{montavon_practical_2012, hinton_article_2002}, while the other half have random receptive fields not much different than their initial state when $A_{ai}=0$.
-We suspect that these unstructured connections are important to maintain a certain level of chaos in the dynamics.
+After training, about half of the hidden neurons have spatially structured receptive fields, as is typically the case in trained RBMs \cite{montavon_practical_2012, hinton_article_2002}, while the other half have random receptive fields not much different than their initial state when $A_{ai}=0$. {After running the dynamics of the trained networks with these hidden units clamped to 0, it seems that they encode for the edges of the MNIST images which are always black.}